Course Code: wc2

 This lesson could be called Magazine Writing 101.
 If you've written for magazines before, then this lesson will be a refresher or a nudge.
 If you haven't written for magazines and would like to, then you'll find out indispensable information that will get you going.
 With this info, you could find your niche and begin making money as a freelancer, possibly while you're working on your novel.

-In the previous lesson, we focused on writing nonfiction articles for popular magazines.
+The previous lesson focused on writing nonfiction articles for popular magazines.
 But you won't find every magazine that uses freelance work in your grocery store or big super bookstore.
-There are magazines, publications, and periodicals with otherwise large distribution that never even get to these places.
+There are magazines, publications, and periodicals with an otherwise large distribution that never even get to these places.
 And these magazines are looking for short works such as short stories, columns, essays, and poetry.
-Today we'll talk about how you can sell your short works to magazines and newspapers.
+This lesson will talk about how you can sell your short works to magazines and newspapers.

 Some writers just love to write long fiction and have a story that is burning to get out.
 If you fit into this group, or just wonder how one goes about writing a novel, then this lesson should speak to you.
 You'll find out why some people need to get that book out and what it takes to do so.
 By the end of this lesson, you'll have a working knowledge of the genre possibilities and what it takes to write a novel.
 You'll learn how stories are found, how some famous novelists were discovered, how to stay motivated, and what has stopped a few hopeful writers from writing.